 Adding Manuka honey to your diet can help with a host of stomach issues, including small intestine bacterial overgrowth (SIBO), low stomach acid, and acid reflux.
 The antibacterial properties of Manuka honey help reduce harmful bacteria in the stomach and gut.
-In fact, in a recent study, one dangerous bacteria related to all three conditions, Clostridium difficult, was found to be quite susceptible to Manuka honey’s bactericidal effects.
+In fact, in a recent study, one dangerous bacteria related to all three conditions, Clostridium difficile, was found to be quite susceptible to Manuka honey’s bactericidal effects.
 Therefore, taking Manuka honey is very beneficial in reducing acid reflux and balancing your digestive system to heal stomach and intestinal imbalances.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
-If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
+If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.